Databricks Intern OA & CodeSignal Experience 2026|Questions, Difficulty, and Prep Guide

-Databricks, a company almost unknown in the programmer community and headquartered in San Francisco, aims to help organizations manage data and improve performance through big data + machine learning technologies, with Spark, the famous open source big data processing tool, being the company's star product.
+Databricks is almost unknown in the programmer world.
+It is headquartered in San Francisco and aims to help companies manage data and improve performance through big data + machine learning technology.
+The famous open source big data processing tool Spark is the company's star product.
+Databricks OA is completed on the Codesignal platform, with a total of 4 questions in 70 minutes.
+The entire process is video-monitored and there is no language limit.
+Time is still quite tight.

 Databrick Intern OA 1 (Difficulty Easy)

-The question asks us to create a square of size n given an integer n and using this integer.
-The sides of the square should consist of * Characters are formed, and the inside of the square consists of spaces.
+The question requires us to give an integer n and use this integer to create a square of size n.
+The sides of the square should be * It consists of characters, and the inside of the square is composed of spaces.

-We need to construct an N × N matrix with a square bounded by * characters, and spaces inside the square.
+We need to construct an N × N matrix, the bounds of the square are * Characters, and there are spaces inside the squares.

-The Python code and explanations are given below:
+The Python code and explanation are given below:

 Databrick Intern OA 1 Code

-Description:coding create_square_frame function first checks whether n is legal, and then uses * Construct the top and bottom boundaries, flanked by the center rows of the *, with spaces filled in the middle.
-Overall time complexity O(n).
+Illustrate:In code Create_square_frame The function first checks whether n is legal, and then uses * Construct the upper and lower boundaries, and the two sides of the middle row are *, filled with spaces in between.
+The overall time complexity is O(n).

 Databrick Intern OA 2 (Difficulty Easy)

-Given an object of size N × M matrix.
+Given a size of N × M matrix.
 Define a "bouncing diagonal" as: start from the leftmost cell, move along the diagonal (up-right), and when it encounters the upper and lower boundaries of the matrix, bounce back vertically to continue.
 For each cell on the leftmost side, calculate the sum of the elements on the bouncing diagonal as weights.

-The Python code and explanations are given below:
+The Python code and explanation are given below:

 Databrick Intern OA 2 Code